railsdiff/railsdiff/README.md

 # rails-diff

-This README outlines the details of collaborating on this Ember application.
-A short introduction of this app could easily go here.
+This repository contains the Ember application used on the frontend of https://railsdiff.org.

 ## Prerequisites